heutelbeck/sapl-policy-engine/sapl-documentation/7_6_Security.md

 #### Keep-Alive Frames

-SAPL Node can send periodic SSE comment frames (`:keep-alive`) on idle connections to prevent proxies and firewalls from dropping them.
-Set the interval in `application.yml`:
+SAPL Node sends periodic SSE comment frames (`: keep-alive`) on idle connections, both to keep proxies and firewalls from dropping them and to detect clients that drop without closing.
+Tune the interval in `application.yml`:

 ```yaml
 io.sapl.node:
   keep-alive: 15
 ```

-This sends a keep-alive frame every 15 seconds.
-Set the proxy read timeout to a value above this interval (e.g., 60 seconds).
-The bundled `application.yml` ships with `keep-alive: 15`; when the property is absent the code fallback is `0` (disabled).
+This sends a keep-alive frame every 15 seconds (the default).
+Keep the interval below the smallest idle timeout on the path; that is, set the proxy read timeout above it (60 seconds is typical).
+Keep-alive is always on and cannot be disabled; an interval below `1` is raised to the default.
 See [Configuration](../7_2_Configuration/) for the property reference.

 #### nginx